 What is the Bypass Tray?

 Your copier is not designed to print on any of these media types through the main trays.
 The paper goes through fewer sets of rollers when using the bypass tray.
-For this reason, the bypass tray can print on a variety of media, if it is set up properly.
+For this reason, the bypass tray can print on a variety of media, if set up properly.

 What Media Can Be Run Through the Bypass Tray?